adiawk/Test-Bumi-Studio-2026-08-12_21-24-39/README.md

 If I had 2–3 extra days, in this order:

-1. **Windows build in `/Build/`** (or a hosted link) and a pass on first-run UX: energy, Block, and intent are readable, but the map and reward screens still look like placeholders.
+1. **Windows build** and a pass on first-run UX: energy, Block, and intent are readable, but the map and reward screens still look like placeholders.
-2. **Skip / take-nothing on the reward screen.** `RewardUI` already has an unused Continue path; I would wire “skip” so a reward room is not a forced add.
-3. **Card remove (and a simple upgrade).** A rest-site node that removes one card, or an upgrade that swaps a `CardData` reference (Strike → Heavy Strike) without new combat code.
+2. **Card remove (and a simple upgrade).** A rest-site node that removes one card, or an upgrade that swaps a `CardData` reference (Strike → Heavy Strike) without new combat code.
-4. **Richer enemy intents.** Weighted patterns, multi-enemy focus fire, and at least one boss-only intent, still using `EnemyIntent` so the telegraph UI stays the same.
+3. **Richer enemy intents.** Weighted patterns, multi-enemy focus fire, and at least one boss-only intent, still using `EnemyIntent` so the telegraph UI stays the same.
-5. **End-of-run summary.** Cards added, rooms cleared, remaining HP — the Result scene currently only shows Victory / Defeat.
+4. **End-of-run summary.** Cards added, rooms cleared, remaining HP — the Result scene currently only shows Victory / Defeat.
-6. **Stop rebuilding the whole hand every time it changes.** `CombatUI` destroys and respawns card views when draw/discard counts change, which is brittle if you draw mid-turn (Quick Draw) while dragging.
-7. **Audio and a short tutorial beat** on the first map: energy, Block, and “enemies act after End Turn”.
+5. **A short tutorial beat** on the first map: energy, Block, and “enemies act after End Turn”.

-## Known Issues

-- **No Windows `.exe` is in the repo yet.** Build it into `/Build/` before submission, or host it and put the link under How to Run.
-Note that the Unity `.gitignore` ignores `/Build/`; force-add the folder or use a link.
-- **Reward cannot be skipped.** Continue is hidden; you must pick a card.
-- **Result → New Run** calls `StartNewRun()` and goes straight to the map, not the main menu.
-The run reset is correct; the screen flow is not what the comment on `ResultUI` describes.
-- **Enemy AI is only Attack / Defend alternating.** Fine for a prototype; it will feel repetitive on a long map.
-- **No card upgrade, removal, synergies, or run history.** Called out as stretch goals I did not take.
-- **Hand UI can flicker** when the hand list changes (draw effects) because views are fully rebuilt.
-- **Combat HUD leftover fields.** `CombatUI` still has unused HP/intent text references; live HP/Block/intent are on `CharacterStatusUI` over the characters.
-- **`Free_Pack` includes a demo character controller.** It is not used by combat.
-- **No audio.**